Buy Bitcoin and Sell Gold in 2021?

 The year 2020 will go down in history as an annus horribilis in many respects, certainly for several asset classes and investment strategies.
 But not for Bitcoin and Gold, which enjoyed stratospheric price hikes, particularly over the last two quarters of the year.
 Both assets - one a new-fangled, alternative cryptocurrency; the other, a precious metal of old and traditional Safe Haven in times of market volatility - posted record highs during the course of the year.

-Many of us will have increased our gold holdings in Q1 of 2020, as stock markets tanked in reaction to the First Wave of the coronavirus pandemic hitting Europe and North America.
+Many of us will have increased our gold holdings in 2020, as stock markets tanked in reaction to the First Wave of the coronavirus pandemic hitting Europe and North America.
 But as 2021 seems to herald the beginning of a return to some kind of normal, it is time to recalibrate your portfolio's exposure to gold and gold producers.

-Gold has had a good Covid-19 crisis which, as a Safe Haven asset, it was destined to have.
+Gold had a good Covid-19 crisis which, as a Safe Haven asset, it was destined to have.
 In direct correlation to the mood of the markets, the price of gold has declined from an August peak of US$2,000 per ounce.

 Gold prices seems likely to take a breather while the roll-out of vaccines and lockdowns are eased.
 There is however still support for gold prices.
 The dollar is weak right now and that tends to boost gold prices as it becomes cheaper to foreign-currency buyers.
 Additionally, interest rates remain very low and inflation, while ticking higher, still sits below historically normal levels.
 This reduces the opportunity cost of holding gold.